-The nest is at Midway’s Eastern Island, about 1,370 miles northwest of Honolulu.
+The nest is on Midway’s Eastern Island, about 1,370 miles northwest of Honolulu.
 Off-limits to the general public, it is administered by the wildlife service as a nature reserve.

-The Oceanic Wildlife Society, a Japanese nonprofit organization that protects mainly marine wildlife, and other entities placed 16 decoys on Midway Atoll in 2000 to encourage the birds to form a new colony.
+The Oceanic Wildlife Society, a Japanese nonprofit organization that protects mainly marine wildlife, and other entities placed 16 decoys on Midway Atoll in 2000 to help the birds form a new colony.

 Environmentalists have been trying to get the albatrosses there to form pairs by putting out the elaborately made models of the birds, and playing bird cries recorded on Torishima island.